 It is good to create balance in the ceremony, and therefore, a good starting point is to decide how you will both approach writing your vows.
 While traditional wedding vows are quite structured, you don’t have to be quite so rigid when writing your own.

 Here are some pointers to get you started:

-Consider long you would like your vows to be and agree that between you.
+Consider how long you would like your vows to be and agree on that between you.
 You might wish to choose 6-10 statements or sentences.
 A minute per person is a good length.

 Consider if you want the vows to be funny, romantic or more generic.

 Do you want to incorporate any traditional or religious elements into your vows?

 Do you want to use particular wording such as “I promise to”, “I vow to”, “I will always” or “I commit to”?
 This is optional – you can also completely freestyle the wording, reducing the formality of the vows.

 Consider how you want to deliver your vows.
 There are four main ways of delivering your vows which may affect how you write them: